rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 # Forest/Hierarchy of scopes

-Note that a family of scopes `S`, if generated from a tree `T(N,E)` using the concept of abstract properties, is a rooted setup of scopes `H`.
-That is, any tree corresponds with a setup of scopes.
-Consequently, `S` provides a complete definition of `T`.
+Note that a family of scopes `S`, if generated from a tree `T(N,E)` using the concept of abstract properties, is a hierarchy of scopes `H`.
+That is, any tree is isomorphic to a setup of scopes `S`.

 <!-- ======================================================================= -->
 ## a forest of scopes (F)